DylanPollock/Monkey_Head_Project/README.md

 Create virtual environments using Hyper-V Manager in HostOS.

-Assign necessary resources.
+Assign necessary resources as specified.

-Install Windows 10 Pro 64-bit.
+Install Windows 10 Pro 64-bit on each virtual instance.

 GenCore NanoOS Virtual Environment